junfanz1/junfanz1.github.io/_posts/2021-04-17-High-Frequency-Finance-Notes.md

 ## 5.3.
 Scaling Laws

-Time interval $\Delta t$ and average vol measured as a power $p$ of absolute returns observed over intervals, has relationship:
+Time interval $$\Delta t$$ and average vol measured as a power $$p$$ of absolute returns observed over intervals, has relationship:

 $${E[\lvert r \rvert ^p]}^{1/p} = c(p) \Delta t ^{D(p)}$$.

-$D$: drift exponent.
-Taking logarithm, estimation of $c$ and $D$ can be derived by OLS regression.
+$$D$$: drift exponent.
+Taking logarithm, estimation of $$c$$ and $$D$$ can be derived by OLS regression.
 The lower the weight of tails in statistics, the more empirically determined drift exponent deviates from Gaussian random walk value 0.5, due to the changing form of distribution under aggregation and a sign of multifractality.

 Scaling law applies to different currencies and commodities (gold, silver), when return distributions are unstable.